iamaryanshandilya/code_chronicles_project/README.md

 ## Requirements

 Before using this project, you will need to have Appwrite instance with Code Chronicles project ready.
-You can visit Appwrite's website for documentation [Docs](https://appwrite.io/docs) or [Dev.to post](https://dev.to/appwrite/did-we-just-build-a-netflix-clone-with-appwrite-28ok).
+You can visit Appwrite's website for documentation [Docs](https://appwrite.io/docs).

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,